All Episodes

 It's 800-282-2882.

-The email address is L Rushbow at EIBNet.com.
+The email address is lrushbo at eibnet.com.

 It is a horrible, horrible week for the Democrats.

-The drilling for oil thing they are losing.
+The drilling for oil thing, they are losing.

 Obama is losing it.

-So there's no recession.
+There's no recession.

-In fact, you know the story that fat cat that they found roaming the streets of New Jersey, that 44-pound cat that they named Princess Chunky.
+In fact, you know the story of that fat cat that they found roaming the streets of New Jersey, that 44-pound cat that they named Princess Chunky.

 It took them a while, but they found out it's a male.